Create the Perfect Title for Your eBay Item

 The most valuable onscreen real estate on eBay is the 80-character title of your item.
 The majority of buyers do title searches, and that’s where your item must come up to be seen!
 So the onus is on you to give the most essential information right away to grab the eye of the reader who’s just browsing.
 Be clear and informative enough to get noticed by eBay’s search engine.

 Here are some ideas to help you write your item title:

 Use the most common name for the item.

 If the item is rare or hard to find, mention that.

-Mention the item’s condition and whether it’s new or used.
+Mention the item’s condition and if it’s new.

 Mention the item’s special qualities, such as its style, model, or edition.

-Avoid fancy punctuation or unusual characters, such as $, hyphens, and L@@K (or WOW), because they just clutter up the title — buyers rarely search for them.
+Avoid jargon or unusual characters, such as $, hyphens, and L@@K (or WOW), because they just clutter up the title — buyers rarely search for them.